stackotter/delta-client/README.md

     - [ ] F3-style stuff
     - [ ] Bossbars
     - [ ] Scoreboard
-    - [ ] Health
-    - [ ] Hunger
-    - [ ] Experience
-    - [ ] HUD for each gamemode
+    - [ ] Health, hunger and experience
   - [ ] Items
   - [ ] Entities
-    - [ ] Basic entity rendering (maybe just a coloured cube)
+    - [ ] Basic entity rendering (just coloured cubes)
     - [ ] Render entity models
     - [ ] Entity animations
 - [ ] GUI
   - [ ] Hotbar
   - [ ] Inventory
     - [ ] Basic inventory
-    - [ ] Basic inventory actions
     - [ ] Basic crafting
-    - [ ] Drag actions
+    - [ ] Inventory actions
     - [ ] Using recipe blocks (like crafting tables and stuff)
     - [ ] Creative inventory
 - [ ] Sound
-  - [ ] Basic sounds
+  - [ ] Basic sounds system
-  - [ ] Sound settings??
 - [ ] Particles
-  - [ ] Basic particles
+  - [ ] Basic particle system
   - [ ] Block break particles
-  - [ ] Walk on block particles
   - [ ] Ambient particles
   - [ ] Hit particles
-  - [ ] Other particles
+  - [ ] Particles from server

 ## Command Interface

-At the moment when the client is connected to a server it gives you a text field for entering commands.
+Currently the client gives you the option to join a world in commands mode.

 These are NOT commands in the traditional minecraft sense (e.g. ```/kill``` and ```/time set day```).
-They are commands that I have made that let you interact with the server.
+They are basic commands that let you interact with the server.

-As I implement more of the backend code -- and before I work on rendering -- I will be making more commands to reflect the current capabilities of the client.
-In future I will most likely also make a command for running commands on the server (this is starting to get confusing).
+More commands will probably be added later.

 #### Current Commands